 By Madeleine Ortiz

 The most commonly held belief about weight loss is that the key is simply eating less and moving more.
 Despite the popularity of this view, according to obesity specialist Dr. Sue Pedersen, it’s simply not true.
 “For most people living with obesity and excess weight,” she says, “diet and exercise alone aren’t enough.”
-In fact, the American Medical Association, the Canadian Medical Association and the World Health Organization all now consider obesity to be a chronic disease, and like all other chronic diseases, it requires long-term, medical treatment.
+In fact, the American Medical Association, the Canadian Medical Association and the World Health Organization all now consider obesity to be a chronic medical conditions, and like all other chronic medical conditions, it requires long-term, medical treatment.

 1. A visit to your family physician